 2. Decorate Your Store with a Holiday Design

 Decorate your site’s homepage accordingly.
 You do not need to redesign the whole website.
 Often you can just add a “skin” to the main sections and pages.
 Pick a nice holiday theme and be as creative with it as you can.

-For example, you can create a winter fairy tale on your website and strengthen the holiday spirit.
-Or you can set up a timer counting down the days until Christmas (or other seasonal holidays).
-This trick produces a feeling of urgency that the holiday is coming and that customers need to make their purchases as soon as possible and also adds up to the Xmas mood.
+For example, you can create a winter fairy tale or easter colorful garden on your website and strengthen the holiday spirit.
+Or you can set up a timer counting down the days until the seasonal holiday.
+This trick produces a feeling of urgency that the holiday is coming and that customers need to make their purchases as soon as possible and also adds to the -festive mood.

 Whatever holiday theme you choose, stick to the following rules: